hopeforsenegal/SimpleGames-CSharp/README.md

 # How to Build

-Read the _how_to_ in each subdirectory for instructions on how to build and run each game.
+Read the _how_to_ for instructions on how to build and run each game.

 ## Credit